 La Conner, WA & SeaBear Salmon Tasting Tour

-Visit the charming town of La Conner and enjoy a guided tour of its charming history.
+Visit the charming town of La Conner and enjoy a guided tour of its historic waterfront.
 While in La Conner, you will have time to explore downtown, shop, or visit a local museum.
 Upon arrival back in Anacortes, partake in a smoked salmon tasting at SeaBear, featuring its San Juan Sliders and smoked salmon chowder.

 Deception Pass Jet Boat Tour